raphsang/RDBMS/README.md

 WHERE tasks.completed = 0
 ```

-## ⚡ Performance Considerations

-- **Indexes**: Use indexes on columns frequently used in WHERE clauses and JOINs
-- **Unique Constraints**: Automatically create indexes for faster duplicate checking
-- **Primary Keys**: Always indexed for O(1) row access
-- **Memory Usage**: All data is in-memory, so database size is limited by available RAM
-- **Persistence**: Saving is synchronous and can be slow for large databases

-## 🔒 Limitations

-This is an educational implementation with intentional limitations:

-1. **No Transactions**: No ACID guarantees or rollback support
-2. **Simple Joins**: Only INNER JOIN, no OUTER JOIN or complex join types
-3. **No Aggregations**: No COUNT, SUM, AVG, etc. in SQL
-4. **Basic WHERE**: Limited to simple comparisons (=, >, <, etc.)
-5. **No Concurrency**: Not thread-safe, single-user only
-6. **Memory-Only**: Data must fit in available RAM
-7. **No Security**: No authentication, authorization, or SQL injection prevention

-## 🎯 Future Enhancements

-Potential improvements for learning:
-- Add transaction support with rollback
-- Implement B-tree indexes instead of hash indexes
-- Add aggregate functions (COUNT, SUM, AVG)
-- Support complex WHERE clauses with AND/OR
-- Add LEFT/RIGHT/FULL OUTER JOIN
-- Implement query optimization and explain plans
-- Add concurrency control with locks
-- Support for views and stored procedures

-## 📚 Learning Resources

-To understand the concepts used in this project:
-- **Database Systems** by Ramakrishnan and Gehrke
-- **Database Internals** by Alex Petrov
-- **SQL for Mere Mortals** by John Viescas
-- CMU Database Systems course (available online)

-## 🙏 Credits

-This project was created as an educational demonstration of RDBMS concepts.
-The implementation is original, built from scratch to showcase database internals.

-## 📄 License

-This is educational software provided as-is for learning purposes.
-Feel free to use, modify, and learn from this code.

-## 🤝 Contributing

-This is a demonstration project, but suggestions for educational improvements are welcome!

 ---

 **Note**: This is a simplified RDBMS for educational purposes.
 For production use,

 please use established databases like PostgreSQL, MySQL, or SQLite.